-In an emergency the notification process will be implemented at the sole direction of the VP of Student Affairs, the Director of Public Safety, or the Director of Public Safety's designee to include a Public Safety Supervisor or Senior Officer.
-Upon confirmation of a significant emergency or dangerous situation posing an immediate threat to the campus community, without delay and taking into account the safety of the community, the Director of Public Safety or his/her designee(s) to include on duty supervisors or the Senior Officer, will determine the content of any emergency notification as well as the appropriate segment(s) of the community to receive it and will initiate SNHU Alerts, unless issuing a notification will, in the professional judgment of responsible authorities, compromise efforts to assist a victim or to contain, respond to or otherwise mitigate the emergency.
-Subsequent notification will be sent through SNHU Alerts and various other communication tools listed above as needed.
+In an emergency the notification process will be implemented at the sole direction of the Vice President of Student Affairs and Campus Based Initiatives, the Assistant Vice President of Student Affairs and Public Safety, or their designee to include a Public Safety Supervisor or Senior Officer.
+Upon confirmation of a significant emergency or dangerous situation posing an immediate threat to the campus community, without delay and taking into account the safety of the community, the Assistant Vice President of Student Affairs and Public Safety or his/her designee(s) to include on duty supervisors or the Senior Officer, will determine the content of any emergency notification as well as the appropriate segment(s) of the community to receive it and will initiate such notification, unless issuing a notification will, in the professional judgment of responsible authorities, compromise efforts to assist a victim or to contain, respond to or otherwise mitigate the emergency.
+Subsequent notification will be sent through SNHU Alerts or various other communication tools listed above as needed.